-Providers must have in place a dedicated screening coordinator/screening midwife and a screening support sonographer (SSS) (with appropriate deputy and administrative support arrangements to ensure continual cover), to oversee the implementation, delivery and monitoring of the screening programme in both the antenatal and ultrasound settings.
+The provider must have in place a dedicated screening coordinator/screening midwife and a lead screening sonographer (with appropriate deputy arrangements to ensure continual cover), to oversee the implementation, delivery and monitoring of the screening programme in both the antenatal and ultrasound settings.
 These staff are also responsible for ensuring that there is an on -going educational programme for health professionals involved in screening.